 This time of year arrives with so much fun – cute trick-or-treaters, family together around Thanksgiving tables, and the enchantment of the holidays.
 But with the good comes the bad.
 The winter weather and freezing temperatures can cause a whole mess of plumbing problems.
-Pardee Service Experts Heating & Air Conditioning is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.
+Pardee Service Experts is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Charleston.
 This typically occurs when high water pressure through the main water pipe unites with freezing temperatures.
 To help keep this plumbing problem from happening to you, leave a faucet slightly open to make sure the water can constantly flow through.
 If you do discover a frozen pipe, shut off the main water supply to prevent the pipe from rupturing.
-Try thawing the frozen area of the pipe with heated water and if that fails, give Pardee Service Experts Heating & Air Conditioning a call and we’ll send one of our expert plumbers out to look at the trouble.
+Try thawing the frozen area of the pipe with heated water and if that fails, give Pardee Service Experts a call and we’ll send one of our expert plumbers out to look at the trouble.

 Broken Water Line